potassco/coom-suite/navigation/README.md

 - narrowing operations allow us to narrow down the solution space towards desired solutions

-- example: exploring bike configuration

-  - get diverse models to obtain an overview of different types of bikes
-  - identify desirable features such as bike lights, a specific color
-  - enforce these features through the use of assumptions
-  - repeat getting diverse models
-  - add further restrictions such as an upper limit on the bike weight
-  - ...
-  - if at some point no solution remain, or the remaining solutions do not comply with some desired feature we may want to backtrack

 - the goal is to implement a general navigation library to be used in different applications/projects: